 When thinking of legendary Dodger baseball players we think of Drysdale, Sandy Koufax, and Don Sutton.
 But the origins of Dodger baseball goes much deeper than that.
 Before the 1958 season, they were known as the Brooklyn Dodgers.
 It is here that you will find another tier of legend.

 A recently new category on All-Time Greats is “Should Be Greats.”
 In this category, we will feature players that at one time or another were eligible for Hall of Fame Induction but were not voted in and their eligibility expired.
-My inspiration for this came by way of

 It’s no secret.
 I did not collect baseball cards between 2004-2014 and I casually followed baseball during that time.
 But when I got serious about my card collecting again I got caught up on things.
 I recall learning that Donnie Baseball was not in the Baseball Hall of Fame.
 I remember my displeasure as I […]